-21. General architectural description: This is a one-story wood frame house with a front gable side wing roof configuration.
+- 21. General architectural description: This is a one-story wood frame house with a front gable side wing roof configuration.
 The front gabled principal façade faces north with a low-pitched shed roof porch centered on the volume.
 The porch roof is supported by four slender equally spaced simple posts set on a concrete floor.
 The entry door is centered on the gable wall under the porch roof, there are no windows facing north.
 The side wing is set back from the front gable enough to allow for a single horizontally proportioned fixed wood window to be located on the east facing wall of the front gable form.
 The east wall of the side wing has two horizontally proportioned sliding windows symmetrical around the center of the gable.
-The windows have storms applied over the actual window units, which are three over two The west side of the house has two more fixed windows, similar to the east side of the front gable and a vertically proportioned double hung near the rear of the east wall.
+The windows have storms applied over the actual window units, which are three over two.
+The west side of the house has two more fixed windows, similar to the east side of the front gable and a vertically proportioned double hung near the rear of the east wall.
 The front gable extends to the south, beyond the side wing, and has another shed roof porch extending off the volume.
 A door and casement style window are asymmetrically arranged on the façade and another horizontally proportioned slider window is located on the east wall of the main gable.
 A similar window is centered on the south wall of the side wing.
 The metal roof has a moderate overhang with simple flat boards along the eave and rake.
 The house is clad with clapboards with corner caps finishing the siding.
 The windows are trimmed with simple square boards.
-The foundation is minimally visible, and appears to be concrete.

-- 22. Architectural style/building type: No Style - 23.
+The foundation is minimally visible and appears to be concrete. - 22.
+Architectural style/building type: Gabled Ell - 23.
 Landscaping or special setting features: The house is positioned in the center of a series of lots that is part of the historic town grid. - 24.
 Associated buildings, features, or objects: There are two outbuildings on the site.
 The largest is a wood frame outbuilding located on the southwest corner of the lot.
 It has a gable roof running east/west with a continuous shed roof extending off the north side.
 The roof is covered with asphalt roll roofing and the building is sided with a mixture of vertical wood plank and board and batten siding.
 One wood window opening is visible on the north wall of the shed roof addition and one similarly sized but boarded up opening is located on the south.
 Two large hinged doors are located off center on the east side gable end.
 A simple door is located on the east wall of the shed roof section.
-The second building is a small metal prefabricated shed on the southeast corner of the site.
-A low synthetic picket fence runs along the front property line.
-There is a section of wire fence along the west property line.
+The construction date of this outbuilding is unknown, the form, windows and materials are indicative of an early construction date.